blair-robot-project/rookiebunnybot2023/README.md

 # rookiebunnybot2023
-code for our rookie bunnybot
+Code for our rookie bunnybot